vitessio/website/content/en/docs/24.0/reference/programs/vtclient/_index.md

 ### Options

 ```
-      --alsologtostderr                                             log to standard error as well as files
       --bind-variables float                                        bind variables as a json list (default null)
       --config-file string                                          Full path of the config file (with extension) to use.
 If set, --config-path, --config-type, and --config-name are ignored.
       --config-file-not-found-handling ConfigFileNotFoundHandling   Behavior when a config file is not found.
 (Options: error, exit, ignore, warn) (default warn)